-When you investigate this situation and it appears that you have an animal collector, consider this approach: Enlist the aid of the local humane society and veterinarians and coordinate a rescue operation to render aid to the animals humanely euthanizing those that need it, and then depending on the number of animals remaining, consider either:
+When you investigate this situation and it appears that you have an animal hoarder, consider this approach:

-removing the salvageable animals to selected shelters until the case is adjudicated.
+Enlist the aid of the local humane society and veterinarians and coordinate a rescue operation to render aid to the animals humanely euthanizing those that need it, and then depending on the number of animals remaining, consider either:

-impounding the remainder on the property.
+- Removing the salvageable animals to selected shelters until the case is adjudicated.
+(Advise the agencies that are holding the animals to apply file a petition with the court requesting that the person from whom the animals were seized be ordered to post a security bond to care for the animals while the case is being adjudicated (see Article 26, Section 373, 6.a in Chapter 7, "Various NYS Laws Dealing with Animals"). - Impounding the remainder on the property.
 In some cases, when you have a lack of places to put the animals, you may have to remove the ones in the worst condition and impound the balance on the property.